missionpinball/mpf-docs/hardware/multimorphic/servos.rst

 into the P3-ROC, rather, you can buy an I2C-based servo controller and plug it into the P3-ROC.)

+You need to connect SDA, SCL and ground.
+You may not need the 3.3V from the P3-ROC as your controller might be a different voltage (which you can then get directly from your power supply), but again that depends on the board.

 See the :doc:`/hardware/i2c_servo/index` documentation for details on how to configure this.